 Lindsay Hollmuller - Founder/ Clinical Director

-Lindsay Hollmuller is a Licensed Professional Counselor (LPC) in the state of Texas.
+Lindsay Hollmuller is a Licensed Professional Counselor Supervisor (LPC-S) in the state of Texas.
 Lindsay holds a unique double board certification in both Neurofeedback/ EEG- Biofeedback (BCN) and General Biofeedback (BCB) by the Biofeedback Certification International Alliance (BCIA).
 Lindsay, a proud “Sooner”, attended The University of Oklahoma where she earned her Bachelor of Science degree in Psychology and Sociology in 2005.
 Lindsay’s personal experience as a traumatic brain injury survivor at the age of 16 prompted her interest in psychology, neuroscience, and applied physiology.

 In 2005, Lindsay moved to sunny Miami Beach, FL where she specialized in behavior modification and alternative approaches for children, adolescents, and young adults with developmental delays and special needs.
 After moving back to the heartland, Lindsay graduated in 2009 from Southern Methodist University in Dallas, TX with a Master of Science degree in Counseling.
 Lindsay received specialized training in Neurofeedback and Biofeedback from The University of North Texas.
 After participating in a specialized 2 semester practicum, Lindsay became board certified in Neurofeedback by the Biofeedback Certification International Alliance.